yassineaitmohamed/LMA/README.md

 1. Click the **🔄 Refresh** button in the toolbar
 2. LMA will scan all PDFs in the `articles/` folder
-3. Wait for indexing to complete (shows progress)
+3. Wait for indexing to complete (progress shown in status bar)
-4. Your articles will appear in the list!
+4. Your articles will appear in the list with title, author, and year!

 **What gets indexed:**
 - Filename and full path
 - Title, authors, year (extracted from filename)
-- Keywords and content (extracted from PDF)
+- Keywords and content (extracted from PDF metadata)
 - File hash (for duplicate detection)

 ---